 ‘Impairment or (-) reversal of impairment on financial assets not measured at fair value through profit or loss’ shall also include the amounts written off - as defined in paragraph 72, 74 and 165(b) of this Part of this Annex- that exceed the amount of the loss allowance at the date of write-off and are therefore recognised as a loss directly in profit or loss, as well as recoveries of previously written-off amounts recorded directly to the statement of profit or loss.

+53i.
+Under IFRS, ‘Impairment or (-) reversal of impairment of investments in subsidiaries, joint ventures and associates’ shall include all impairment gains or losses for investments in subsidiaries, joint ventures and associates using methods other than the equity method that are assessed as institution’s main business activities in accordance with IFRS 18.
+If this is not the case, the impairment gains or losses for these investments shall be reported in the item ‘Impairment or (-) reversal of impairment on investing non-financial assets’.

+53ii.
+Under IFRS, ‘Impairment or (-) reversal of impairment on non-financial assets’ shall include all impairment gains or losses for non-financial assets that are related to the institution’s main business activities in accordance with IFRS 18, except where classified as held for sale or as investments in subsidiaries, joint ventures and associates.
+If these non-financial assets are not part of the institution’s main business activities in accordance with IFRS 18, the related impairment or reversal of impairment shall be reported in the item ‘Impairment or (-) reversal of impairment on investing non-financial assets’.

-‘Profit or loss from non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations’ shall include profit or loss generated by non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations..
+53iii.
+‘Profit or loss from operating non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations’ shall include profit or loss generated by operating non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations.
+Where non-current assets and disposal groups classified as held for sale generate income and expenses that were all classified in the ‘investing category’ of the statement of profit or loss immediately before the classification as held for sale, the related profit or loss shall be reported in the item ‘Profit or (-) loss from investing non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations’,

-The share of profit or loss from subsidiaries, associates and joint ventures which are accounted for under the equity method in the regulatory scope of consolidation shall be reported ..
+The share of profit or loss from subsidiaries, associates and joint ventures which are accounted for under the equity method in the regulatory scope of consolidation’ shall be reported in the ‘investing category’, regardless of the institution’s main business activities, in accordance with IFRS 18.55 (a).
 According to IAS 28.10, the carrying amount of the investment shall be reduced by the amount of dividends paid by those entities.
-The impairment on those investments shall be reported in Impairment or (-) reversal of impairment of investments in subsidiaries, joint ventures and associates)’.
-Gains or losses on derecognition of these investments shall be reported in accordance with paragraph 55 and 56of this Part.
+The impairment on those investments shall be reported in the item ‘Impairment or (-) reversal of impairment on investing non-financial assets’.
+Gains or losses on derecognition of these investments shall be reported in accordance with paragraph 47ii and 55 of this Part.